 5. Rattan Everything at MO

 It was a dream come true to go to Maison & Object.
 Everything we saw was rattan and cane, baskets and texture, Africa and basket walls — everything we love!
 Rattan is truly timeless, something that can fit in with most styles well and adds texture and we loved seeing it stay as such a trend.
 A favorite vendor was Rock the Kabah, who specializes in textured light fixtures with the best scale.
 We were hooked!

 A favorite Maison experience was seeing our Turkish rug vendor — a familiar face halfway across the world!
 We purchased gorgeous silk pillows for the shop and he talked us into a sourcing trip to Turkey next year!
 We can't wait!

 6. The Showroom of our Dreams

 Going to the showroom and shop for India Mahdavi was hands-down a life changing experience.
 She's a designer with so much talent that we’ve adored from afar and seeing her style in person was dreamy.
 Truly, she does nothing wrong and creates playful, colorful pieces with unique silhouettes that are so inspiring.
 She doesn’t take it all too seriously, and that’s what we love.

 For more photos of our Morocco and Paris travels, check out our instagram and the highlight reel of our travels!
 And Queen City locals, mark November 9 as our shop grand opening — come see our finds in person!
 We just received more than 100 Moroccan rugs yesterday and are so excited to share our sourcing trip goods.

-Stay tuned for our full Guide to Bali that we’re releasing soon, adding it to our Travel Guide collection!
+Stay tuned for our full Guide to Paris that we’re releasing soon, adding it to our Travel Guide collection!